 What’s worse, the handsome chief inspector on the case is a man she knows well: he was her husband’s best mate, and he takes a dim view of lady detectives—or perhaps just of Rosemary becoming one.

 What will it take for Rosemary to solve the crime before her brother hangs for a murder he didn’t commit?

-Sun and sand will have to wait as this lady detective takes the case of the murder next door.
+Yet, she can’t escape the visceral need to see justice served, so sun and sand will have to wait as this lady detective takes the case of the murder next door.

+Rosemary Lillywhite is over the moon about her budding romance with handsome detective inspector Max Whittington, and she can hardly wait for their first official date!
 When she’s invited to an art exhibition opening, Rosemary thinks a night out on the town in London will be just the ticket.